“Focus on a physical object you know is real.”

 Gamma interjected, “Do you think this is enough to—”

-“I know where the daughter is,” Theta replied, turning back to face him.
+“I know about the daughter,” Theta replied, turning back to face him.

 Gamma froze, tense as he reached for his chest pocket and pressed his palm flat against it.
 He tensed after.
 Beta stared at him, eyes narrowing.

 “The suitcase peacekeeper can conduct like Libra,” Theta continued casually.
 “He doesn’t have her eyes, but we’re in contact with someone who does.
 They’ve got more of a chance handling Scorpio than the rest of you do.
 No point in trying to educate the masses and prove a point in a situation like this either.
 No one will listen.
 Besides stopping Scorpio wasn’t why you came around here, right?
 We should divvy up the work to be productive.”

 Gamma’s brows furrowed, and he did not lower his pistol.
 “That suitcase peacekeeper is infected.”

 Gamma’s eyes narrowed.

 “I understand your determination, Gamma, but I know you’re not unreasonable.
 Oran, Iota’s resistor, and my proto-conductors in exchange for allowing me to handle this problem we have here—for a time period of your choice, of course.
 What do you say?”

 After a moment, Gamma held up three index fingers with his pistol-wielding hand.

 “Gamma,” Beta pressed but then fell silent and shook her head.